 How to Grow Nasturtiums from Seed

-‘WHAT are some easy annuals to start from seed?"
+What are some easy annuals to start from seed?"

 When I get that question, I always include nasturtiums on my list of suggestions.
-The seeds are fairly large and they can be planted right in the garden.
-To get an earlier start, you can plant indoors.

 Also known as "direct sowing," this technique is sometimes used instead of planting indoors.
 It's a good choice for seeds that don't require a lot of coddling, or seedlings that suffer from transplant shock.

 Direct sowing is sometimes risky because you might pull up the seedlings when you're weeding the bed.
 To prevent accidental weeding, mark the planting site with a label.
 Because of the distinctive foliage, nasturtium seedlings are easy to spot.